Duty concession for pensioners downsizing to a new home

 The concession is available where:

-(ii) the purchase of the new home settles within six months (either before or after) the transfer (selling date) of the former home.
+- the transfer associated with the purchase of the new home completes within six months (either before or after) the transfer (selling date) of the former home.

-To be eligible for this exemption at least one of the purchasers/transferees:
+To be eligible for this duty concession, at least one of the purchasers/transferees:

 - hold a Pensioner Concession Card; or